-It’s fun to try something new and different, but concentrates can be tricky.
+It’s fun to try something new and different, but vaping or dabbing concentrates can be tricky.

 Say you’re a longtime fan of flower.
 Over time, regular users build up a tolerance to cannabis in general, but more specifically, to certain strains and specific cannabinoid/terpene profiles.
 For example, if you smoke nothing but Sour Diesel for a month and then switch it up to Grape Stomper, the latter will generally hit like a ton of bricks — but flash forward to the next month after nothing but Stomper-smoking, and that Diesel will kick the doors of perception open like it did the first time.